-- Compliance with the National Crime Recording Standard resulted in an increase in Total Crime of 13.7%. - A new contract has been let for provision of Victims Services across the County. - A new Chief Constable has been appointed. - Force expenditure has come in below budget and the contribution to reserves was better than originally anticipated. - A new target operating model has been commissioned which will see a reversal of the planned reduction in Police Officers. - Nottinghamshire has led on the provision of body worn video for the service and the benefits of this have already been seen.
+- Compliance with the National Crime Recording Standard resulted in an increase in Total Crime of 13.7%. - A new contract has been let for provision of Victims Services across the County. - A new Chief Constable has been appointed. - Force expenditure has come in below budget and the contribution to reserves was better than originally anticipated. - A new target operating model has been commissioned which will see a reversal of the planned reduction in Police Officers. - Nottinghamshire has led on the provision of body worn video for the service and the benefits of this have already been seen. - Anti-Social Behaviour (ASB) fell by 6.5% during the year.

-- Anti-Social Behaviour (ASB) fell by 6.5% during the year. - The lowest increases in terms of national rankings top 3 are: - Robbery of personal property (ranked 2nd best, -52, -6.31%) - Distraction burglary (ranked 3rd best, -16, -34.8%) - All Robbery (ranked 4th best, -31, -3.4%) - The highest increases in terms of national rankings top 3 are: - All other theft offences (ranked 2nd, +1,554, +18.9%) - Public order offences (ranked 4th, +2,071, +92.7%) - Violence without injury (ranked 5th, +5,312, +54.6%) - The number of non-crime related mental health patients detained in custody suites fell by 78% (11) - The Early Guilty Plea rate for the Magistrates' Court improved by 6.2% - The conviction rate in Crown Court was 0.3% higher than the national average - The number of young people (<15 yrs.)
-Killed or Seriously Injured (KSIs) on Nottinghamshire's roads has reduced 65% since the 2003-2009 average baseline.
+- The lowest increases in terms of national rankings top 3 are:

+- Robbery of personal property (ranked 2nd best)

+- Distraction burglary (ranked 3rd best)

+- o All Robbery (ranked 4th best)

+- The highest increases in terms of national rankings - top 3 are:

+- All other theft offences (ranked 2nd)

+- Public order offences (ranked 4th)

+- Violence without injury (ranked 5th)

+- The number of non-crime related mental health patients detained in custody suites fell by 78%.

+- The Early Guilty Plea rate for the Magistrates' Court improved by 6.2%.

+- The conviction rate in Crown Court was 0.3% higher than the national average.

+- The number of young people (<15 years)

+Killed or Seriously Injured (KSIs) on

+Nottinghamshire's roads has reduced 65%

+since the 2005-2009 average baseline.

-- Nottinghamshire Police remains a strong performing force in comparison to other similar force areas and the all force average for victim satisfaction, with around 81% satisfied with overall levels of service, 95% satisfied with the way they were treated and 97% satisfied with ease of contact in March 2017 - The proportion of victim-based crimes that go on to receive a court or out of court disposal also remains strong in Nottinghamshire compared to other force areas - An increasing organisational focus on responding to issues of greatest threat, risk and harm has led to significant increases in the number of vulnerable people identified and protected in 2016-17, including victims of historic sexual offences, missing and absent person incidents and child protection-related crimes - The force has also seen marked improvements in compliance with crime recording standards during the year which has resulted in a more accurate profile of local victimisation rates and more victims being identified and supported.
+- Nottinghamshire Police remains a strong performing force in comparison to other similar force areas and the all force average for victim satisfaction, with around 81% satisfied with overall levels of service, 95% satisfied with the way they were treated and 96.5% satisfied with ease of contact in March 2017. - The proportion of victim-based crimes that go on to receive a court or out of court disposal also remains strong in Nottinghamshire compared to other force areas. - An increasing organisational focus on responding to issues of greatest threat, risk and harm has led to significant increases in the number of vulnerable people identified and protected in 2016-17, including victims of historic sexual offences, missing and absent person incidents and child protection-related crimes. - The Force has also seen marked improvements in compliance with crime recording standards during the year which has resulted in a more accurate profile of local victimisation rates and more victims being identified and supported.